Director | Storyteller | Editor

-Maree is a social worker in South Auckland and has recently become a Mum for the first time!
-Maree became involved with HOSA through her friendship/whānau connections with Jas (Creator), and because she has grown up out South and loves the people and cultural diversity.
+Maree is a social worker in South Auckland and is mum to two wonderful boys.
+Maree became involved with HOSA through her friendship/whānau connections with Jas (founder), and because she has grown up out South and loves the people and cultural diversity.
 Her favourite food is salt and vinegar chips and she loves to travel (having visited 52 countries and counting!)

 Monique is a mother of 3 young boys and married to her hero.
 Born in Papakura and lived most of her life in Manurewa she was excited about HOSA and stoked to join the team.
 She is passionate about ‘listening’ to people and loves capturing a little of a person’s story in their photo.
 Monique loves blue cheese, photography, scuba-diving and the beach in winter.
 When she’s not studying, her favourite pass time is to look through her lens and ‘shoot’ the unnoticed things.
 Monique is slightly obsessed with heroes and has attempted to convince her boys she is in fact Batman.
 So far they are not convinced…

 Photographer | Storyteller

 Alex is a father of three and is married to his high school sweet-heart.
 Born in Canada and coming to Auckland at six years old, Alex has been in Manurewa since then, and is falling more in love with the place every day.
 Alex runs a graphic and web design business (oneamcreative.co.nz) from Manurewa and loves being able to support the HOSA vision to re-write perceptions of the South.
 Since joining the team in 2016, he believes the best part about volunteering for them has been meeting such a diverse range of people, and learning that everyone has a story to tell.
 It’s also a pleasure working with such a great team of people!
 You’ll often find Alex in and around rewa enjoying a good coffee, bouncing with his kids on the trampoline, or chatting to neighbours.